tqwewe/tqwewe.github.io/content/blog/timescaledb-kubernetes.md

 [latest release]: https://github.com/cloudnative-pg/cloudnative-pg/releases

-Next, create a yaml file for your database cluster as `timescaledb.yaml`:
+Next, create a yaml file for your database cluster as `timescaledb.yaml`, using the [timescaledb-postgis image]:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1